prestonlimlianjie/moh-vaccinegov/index.md

           url: "https://www.moh.gov.sg/covid-19/vaccination"
   - infobar:
       title: Appointment slots are now open for healthcare, frontline workers and selected seniors.
-      description: As part of a pilot launch, appointment slots are being progressively rolled out to seniors between 70 and 80 years old.
-Selected seniors will be notified by mail.
-Vaccinations slots are not open to the public currently.
-Please preregister your interest and we will notify you when you can make appointments online.
+      description: As part of a pilot launch, appointment slots are being progressively offered to seniors between 70 and 80 years old.
+Seniors will be notified by mail.
+Appointment slots are not open to the public currently.
+Please register your interest and we will notify you when you can make your appointments online.
 ---